NREL/EnergyPlus/design/FY2024/NFP-90-1-Metrics-24-1.md

 **NFP/Design -- Digital Alchemy**

 **Revisions**
--   New Feature Proposal -- 15-November-2023
+-   New Feature Proposal -- 15-Nov23
--   New Feature Design & Updates -- (original) 15-November-23
+-   New Feature Design & Updates -- 15-Nov-23; 18-Dec-23

 ## Justification for New Feature
 Many new metrics were established in the ASHRAE 90.1-2019 \[1\] standard.
-EnergyPlus should be updated to stay in-sync with these new metrics.
+EnergyPlus should be updated to predict these new metrics for equipment used in simulation.

 ## Overview
 We have identified and investigated the following commonly used